 - Pour into the baking dish, just enough to cover the base and place in the oven for approximately 5 minutes or until a thin crust has formed.

-- Remove the baking dish from the oven and add the cherries.
+- Remove from the oven and add the cherries.
+Shake lightly to even them out and sprinkle the remaining sugar over evenly.

-- Pour the remaining custard over the cherries and return to the oven for approximately 1 hour or until golden on top.
+- Pour in the remaining custard mixture and return to the oven for approximately 50 minutes or until golden on top.

 - Remove and allow to cool slightly.